-For 10 weeks between March and early May, I charted my progress as I trained for the Pittsburgh Half Marathon.
-I posted everything about my training from the actual distances to what I wear to how I stay hydrated, nourished and entertained while running.
-It’s been a long 10 weeks and Race Day is finally here!
+I charted my progress as I trained for the Pittsburgh Half Marathon for the ten weeks leading up to the race.
+I posted everything about my training from the actual distances, to what I wore, to how I stay hydrated, nourished, and entertained while running.
+It can be a long 10 weeks to Race Day, but totally worth it!

 My hard training is behind me and by week 10 I’m either prepared for the big race or I’m not.
 There is nothing I could do during week 10’s training that will push me over the edge to being prepared.
 I did all of that work during that weeks 1 – 9.

 My goals for week 10 were to get through my workouts, continue to nurse my left foot, get plenty of sleep, drink lots of water, and eat really well.

 We live about 3.5 hours east of Pittsburgh, so race weekend was also a mini family vacation for my family.
 We stayed at the Hampton Inn in downtown Pittsburgh’s Strip district.
 We stayed at this hotel during last year’s race, so my kids were super excited to go back again.
 It has a pool and they serve cookies and popcorn in the afternoons, so my girls are pretty sure that we should live at this hotel…hmmm…someone else makes my bed, provides fresh bath towels daily, and prepares breakfast…I want to live there too.

 We chose the Hampton Inn because it is super convenient.
 It has free parking, breakfast, & wifi, it’s next door to the race expo and registration, and within walking distance to the race start & finish.

 We headed over to the Expo after we arrived on Friday to pick up my race bib & bag and we spent Saturday sightseeing.
 Thankfully, we were all exhausted by Saturday night, so we fell asleep quickly.

 My alarm was set for 5 AM on Sunday and I immediately went downstairs for breakfast.